Massacre of St George's Fields: Massacre

 The news of the death only inflamed the crowd, made worse when the JPs addressed the restless mob ordering it to disperse.
-Fearing that the situation was rapidly deteriorating and an attempt would be made to free Wilkes, the Riot Act was read while a call was made for more soldiers (from The Third Regiment of Foot Guards).
+Fearing that the situation was rapidly deteriorating and an attempt would be made to free Wilkes, the Riot Act was read while a call was made for reinforcements, which came from the 3rd Regiment of Foot Guards.
 The crowd grew restless; the soldiers were pelted with stones and they then opened fire.
 Some fired into the crowd but others fired over the heads.
 Several people were killed (as many as 11 in contemporary sources) including a passer-by who was struck by bullets that were fired over the crowd.
 At least fifteen people were wounded.

 After the shots the crowd rapidly broke up but word of the killings swiftly spread, triggering fierce riots throughout the capital.
 Benjamin Franklin, who was in London at the time, reported of "sawyers destroying saw-mills; sailors unrigging all the outward bound ships [...]
 Watermen destroying private boats and threatening bridges."
 The crisis was so severe, it was rumoured that the king contemplated abdication.